PostgreSQL-Typed/PostgreSQL-Typed/packages/parsers/docs/BitString/Bit.md

 //* It has a `toString()` method that returns a string representation of the Bit: bit1.toString(); // "1"

-//* It has a `toBigNumber()` method that returns a big number representation of the Bit: bit1.toNumber(); // 1
+//* It has a `toNumber()` method that returns a big number representation of the Bit: bit1.toNumber(); // 1

 //* It has a `toJSON()` method that returns a JSON representation of the Bit: